 Before beginning any kind of romantic relationship, it is important to be at a place where you are happy and secure in yourself before being involved with someone else.
 Take a season to simply focus on you and your recovery.
 Let others know that you are not interested in dating just yet.
 Chances are they will admire your courage and commitment to personal growth.
 The better you feel emotionally and spiritually, the higher the chance of a long-term relationship when you do start dating.

 So do yourself and your future partner a favor and commit to dating yourself for a while.
 You’ll know when you are ready, but it most likely won’t be for a little while.
-Just be patient--it will totally be worth the wait.
+Be patient--it will be worth the wait.